Honors Program in Math

 - At least one of the two sequences 521-2, 541-2 must be completed by the end of the student junior year.

 - The student should declare his/her candidacy for the Honors Program in Mathematics to the Honors adviser by the start of the junior year.
 Please bring a copy of the L&S Honors in the Major Declaration Form.

 - Before choosing the Honors thesis option (681-2), the student must consult with the Honors adviser to prepare for and complete a suitable thesis.
-This option is strongly recommended by the Department, specially for students planning to go into graduate studies in Math.
 For up-to-date information about research groups for undergraduates within the math department please see "Senior Honors Thesis" below.

 - If the student elects to complete the alternative sequence of upper-level courses, the sequence must be approved by and permission to enroll given by the Honors adviser.
 Some past examples include 703-704, 714-715, 721-722, 721-725, and 741-742.